First Alert Forecast: a cooler and wetter change at home, watching tropics hawkishly

 WILMINGTON, N.C.
-(WECT) - Happy Friday!
-Friends, a front is pressing our way and it will help engineer a change for the cooler and wetter.
-First, let's talk about the cooler change: sultry Friday highs in the upper 80s and lower 90s, then much more mellow lower and middle 80s for weekend highs.
-Now, consider the wetter change: shower and storm chances growing from 10-20% Friday morning to 30-40% Friday afternoon to 50-60% for the weekend.
-Keep an eye on your WECT Weather App's interactive radar and have a back-up plan if you have outdoor plans, please!
+(WECT) - Happy Friday afternoon, friends!
+A front is pressing our way and it will help engineer a change for the cooler and wetter.
+First, let’s talk about the cooler change: sultry Friday highs in the upper 80s and lower 90s, then much more mellow lower and middle 80s for weekend highs.
+Now, consider the wetter change: shower and storm chances growing from 30% Friday morning to 40% Friday evening and then at least 50-60% for the weekend.
+Keep an eye on your WECT Weather App’s interactive radar and have a back-up plan if you have outdoor plans, please!

-On the tropical side: a cluster of Bahamian thunderstorms continues to hold the potential to organize into a tropical storm over the next five days as the aforementioned front draws it northward.
-Should such a tropical storm named Dorian develop, it would likely track comfortably east of the Cape Fear Region, but your First Alert Weather Team will monitor the front / tropical interplay closely just in case.
-Deep in the North Atlantic, Tropical Depression Chantal continues to churn but remains absolutely no threat to North America.
+Tropics: A Bahamian thunderstorm cluster has a fair chance to become tropical storm over the next five days as the aforementioned front draws it northward.
+Should “Dorian” develop, it would likely track comfortably east of the Cape Fear Region, but your First Alert Weather Team will monitor the front / tropical interplay closely just in case.
+Another thunderstorm cluster east of the Lesser Antilles bears watching; it carries 20% five-day development odds.
+And finally, deep in the North Atlantic, Tropical Depression Chantal churns but it remains no threat to North America.
 Have a great weekend!

 Copyright 2019 WECT.
 All rights reserved.